 Deborah Edwards-Onoro is a web designer focused on user experience, accessibility, and WordPress.
 Founder of Lireo Designs, I create usable, attractive, and mobile-friendly websites for businesses, nonprofits, and individuals.
-I offer WordPress training, website maintenance services, and consulting.
+I offer WordPress training, website maintenance services, site audits, and consulting.

 Another resource for learning WordPress are Lynda.com WordPress courses, including courses from Morten Rand-Hendriksen on WordPress Essential Training and Building Child Themes